-"Everything Fab Four," a new podcast devoted to discussing the Beatles' enduring and evolving cultural and personal significance, is now live on Spotify, Apple and wherever you get your podcasts.
-As the host, I have experienced great joy in exploring our guest stars' tales of Beatles discovery and obsession.
-Listen to Episode 1 with Steve Lukather of Toto and Ringo Starr and His All Starr Band:
+As the host of "Everything Fab Four," a podcast devoted to discussing the Beatles' enduring and evolving cultural and personal significance, I have experienced great joy in exploring our guest stars' tales of Beatles discovery and obsession.
+Listen to Episode 11 with "Little Steven" Van Zandt:

 Beatles fans take great pride in relaying their stories about discovering the Fab Four.
 For many first-generation listeners like Toto's Steve Lukather, the story often centers around "The Ed Sullivan Show" on that auspicious Sunday evening of February 9, 1964, when the Beatles launched the British Invasion by seizing control of millions of American television sets.

 For yet others, their Beatles fandom finds its origins in other places, like a darkened movie theater while gazing upon the bandmates' kinetic screen energy in "A Hard Day's Night."
 There are thousands upon thousands of Beatles fans who proudly display their ticket stubs from a concert experience during the throes of Beatlemania.
 Veteran rock 'n' roller Michael Des Barres remembers seeing them perform up close and personal at a New Musical Express Poll-Winners concert.
 Yes front man Jon Anderson recalls a chance elevator ride with George Martin, the band's producer, and feeling awed simply being in his presence.
 Others came to love the Beatles years after they were already legends, long after their days as a band were over.